lakwarus/ballerina-camel-restful-service/README.md

 Camel+SpringBoot also has flexibility on error handling but guidedency is weak.
 This might let developer mistakes and finally it can be lead to runtime errors.

 #### Community:
-Spring+Camel has a good amount of community and samples compared to Ballerina.
+Spring+Camel has a good amount of community samples compared to Ballerina.

 #### Graphical representation:
 TODO